 The Rotman MBA: What You Need To Know

-The Rotman School of Management at the University of Toronto has about a 50-50 split between Canadians and foreign students, many of whom are looking for a passport to a job in Canada.
+The Rotman School of Management at the University of Toronto has about half Canadians and half foreign students, many of whom are looking for a passport to a job in Canada.
 Students in the 16-month course overlap with both the previous and the next cohort, meaning that they get the chance to connect with over 1,000 MBA candidates.

 Rotman has a reputation for research, and the academic rigor spills over into the “labs” where students get cutting-edge instruction.
 For example, there are Finance, Management Data and Analytics, Self-Development, and Leadership Development labs.